 In his criminal practice, Adam represents individuals and businesses in white collar matters.
 While his focus is primarily on assisting clients on issues presented in health care and finance/banking sectors, he also represents clients facing challenges in a host of other industries, including agriculture, gaming, government relations, immigration, information technology, and manufacturing.

 Adam publishes and presents on legal issues and developments across Iowa.
 Most recently, he has co-authored two law review articles on the First Amendment.
 The first focuses on the evolution of protections on speech in the digital age.
 The second focuses on the free exercise portion of the religion clause.
 Adam also recently presented for the Iowa Bar Association on the topic of legal ethics.

 Adam is actively involved in the Polk County Bar Association and the Iowa State Bar Association.
-He serves on the Polk County Bar’s Board of Directors and co-chairs the Polk County Bar Association’s Continuing Legal Education (CLE) Committee.
-In addition, Adam serves on the Iowa State Bar Association’s Federal Practice Committee.
+He has been appointed to serve on the Iowa State Bar Association’s Board of Governors.